mlflow/mlp-regression-template/README.md

 - One tab for modifying and running the driver notebook (`notebooks/databricks`)

 ### Accessing MLflow Pipeline Runs
-You can find MLflow Experiments and MLflow Runs for the pipeline on the [Databricks ML Experiments page](https://docs.databricks.com/applications/machine-learning/experiments-page.html#experiments).
+You can find MLflow Experiments and MLflow Runs created by the pipeline on the [Databricks ML Experiments page](https://docs.databricks.com/applications/machine-learning/experiments-page.html#experiments).

 ## Development Environment -- Local machine